Ideal Whitehead Graphs in Out(F_r) II: The Complete Graph in Each Rank: Introduction

 \section{Introduction}

-In \cite{ms93} H. Masur and J. Smillie list precisely which singularity index lists arise from the pair of invariant foliations for a pseudo-Anosov mapping class.
-The index lists were significant in their stratification of the space of quadratic differentials with strata invariant under the Teichmuller flow.
+In \cite{ms93} Masur and Smillie list precisely which singularity index lists arise from the pair of invariant foliations for a pseudo-Anosov mapping class.
+The index lists were significant in their stratification of the space of quadratic differentials into strata invariant under the Teichmuller flow.
 Several papers studying the stratification include \cite{kz03}, \cite{l04}, \cite{l05}, and \cite{z10}.
+While $Out(F_r)$ index theory has been developed in papers such as \cite{gjll}, \cite{gl95}, \cite{ch10}, and \cite{ch12}, this is the first on index realization.

 Our search for ideal Whitehead graphs arising from fully irreducible free group outer automorphisms is motivated by our goal of determining the $Out(F_r)$-version of the Masur-Smillie theorem.
-An ideal Whitehead graph (see Section \ref{Ch:PrelimDfns}) is a strictly finer invariant than a singularity index list and encodes information about the attracting lamination for a fully irreducible outer automorphism.
+An ideal Whitehead graph (see Section \ref{Ch:PrelimDfns}) is a finer invariant than a singularity index list and encodes information about the attracting lamination for a fully irreducible outer automorphism.

 We construct, for each $r \geq 3$, an ageometric, fully irreducible $\phi\in Out(F_r)$ whose ideal Whitehead graph is the complete ($2r-1$)-vertex graph.
 We consequently prove: